coiot-ble/coiotd/doc/dbus.md

 - **SensorLog(from, to)** returns a list of tuples `(date, value)` measured between the two dates

 The units can be the following:
-- degree C
+- Degree C
-- degree F
+- Degree F
+- Movement: value between 0 and 1, with 0 being no movement at all and 1 being an unmistakable movement
 - H2O ppm
 - CO2 ppm
 - CO ppm